curvegrid/go-ethereum-wiki/Creating-your-own-Ethereum-apps-using-Eth-go.md

 `ethereum.Start()` takes one argument, whether or not we want to connect to one of the known seed nodes.
 If you want your own little testnet-in-a-box you can disable it else set it to true.

 Your node should now be catching up with the blockchain.
-From here on out you are own your own.
+From here on out you are on your own.
 You could create a reactor to listen to specific events or just dive into the chain state directly.
 If you want to look at some example code you can check [DNSEth here.](https://github.com/maran/dnseth)

 Have fun!